-The vertical position of the Grass-Pak® switch is critical to make sure the catcher box does not overfill causing the delivery chute to clog.
-The vertical position can be adjusted by moving the vane on the Grass-Pak® switch.
+The vertical position of the Grass-Pak[®] switch is critical to make sure the catcher box does not overfill causing the delivery chute to clog.
+The vertical position can be adjusted by moving the aluminum shaft and vane on the Grass-Pak[®] switch.

 - 1. Position the discharge chute so that it is pointing straight back. - a.
-Turn the ignition switch ON (RUN) and move the blade clutch to the ENGAGED position (engine not running). - b.
-Open the catcher back door and monitor the spout position (as it oscillates) and move the blade clutch to the DISEN-GAGED position and turn the ignition switch to the OFF position.
+Turn the ignition switch ON (RUN) and pull the blade clutch switch out to the EN-GAGED position (engine not running). - b.
+Open the catcher back door and monitor the spout position (as it oscillates) and push the blade clutch switch down to the DISENGAGED position and turn the ignition switch to the OFF position.